pablo-codes/tonapi-comp/README.md

   ```

 - **Run the Development Server**:
   Start the development server.
-This will compile the project and open it in your default web browser (usually at `http://localhost:3000`):
+This will compile the project and open it in your default web browser ( `http://localhost:3000`):
   ```bash
   npm run dev
   ```